spren9er/climate-spiral/README.md

 ```
 The climate spiral is a data visualization originally designed by @ed_hawkins in 2016.
-This visualization is an interactive version of a climate spiral created by @marksubbarao and NASA SVS in March 2022
+This present visualization is an interactive version of a climate spiral created by @marksubbarao and NASA SVS in March 2022

 https://svs.gsfc.nasa.gov/4975